 Among other things, the 1978 / 79 Revolution had the merit of encouraging the spread and development of painting, on the one hand by establishing specific courses and faculties in both the state and private school system, restoring museums, supporting the foundation of galleries and special exhibitions, on the other allowing Iranian scholars and artists to turn their attention to the peculiarly Persian pictorial tradition, which the Pahlavi monarchy had stubbornly neglected by imposing the indiscriminate westernization of all the artistic manifestations of the country.

-The pre-eminent figure of twentieth century Iranian painting is Kamal-ol-Molk, who disappeared in the 1940 and considered not only the father of modern national figurative art, but one of the country's most beloved symbols.
-Indeed, the radical renewal of Persian pictorial techniques is due to him, the birth of a new conception of style as a will to overcome tradition, both by revolutionizing compositional formulas and by assigning the painting the task of expressing and communicating the "spirit of time" ".
-His search for realism in fact is never separated from the free course of imagination, expressed in games of perspective and in a rare essentiality of tints - innovations, these, somewhat courageous in the Persian art scene at the turn of the nineteenth and twentieth centuries .
+The pre-eminent figure of twentieth-century Iranian painting is Kamal-ol-Molk, who died in 1940 and is considered not only the father of modern national figurative art, but one of the country's most loved symbols.
+We owe to him, in fact, the radical renewal of Persian painting techniques, the birth of a new concept of style as a desire to overcome tradition, both by revolutionizing the compositional formulas and by assigning to the painting the task of expressing and communicating the "spirit of the ".
+In fact, his search for realism is never separated from the free course of imagination, expressed in games of perspective and in a rare essentiality of colors - innovations, these, quite courageous in the Persian artistic environment at the turn of the nineteenth and twentieth centuries. .

 Kamal-ol-Molk was born into a family, the Ghaffari-Kashani, of proven artistic talent (his father, his uncle and his brother are still recognized among the most significant personalities in recent Iranian art history); King Qajar Nassreddin Shah soon gave him the title of "Master of Painters", appointing him commander of a cavalry battalion in the province of Qazvin.
 Here he lives the most productive period of his artistic existence, painting over one hundred and seventy paintings.
 At the death of the monarch, however, Kamal-ol-Molk, extremely critical of the conditions in which the Qajar keep the country, troubled by corruption and easy prey of the aims of foreign powers, leaves the post and goes to Europe, where it remains for five years.